-Ultimately, it comes down to your specific needs:
+Ultimately, weight bullet vs. dome comes down to your specific needs.

 - Where is it going to be installed?
-Bullet cameras are usually better outside, and dome cameras inside.
+Bullet cameras are usually better outside and dome cameras are usually better inside.

-- What are you going to be covering?
+- What does it need to cover?
 A single door or point-of-access is often better with a visible bullet camera pointed directly at it, while a larger area such as a lobby or bedroom benefits from the wider field of view provided by a dome camera.

 - Do you want it to blend in or stand out?
 Bullet cameras are hard to miss, while dome cameras can easily disappear into the background.

 - Are there privacy concerns?
-If you share a fence in the backyard with your neighbor, for example, a wide field of view such as you’d get from a dome camera may inadvertently capture them, their children, and their activities.
-To avoid that, a bullet camera with its more focused target is the way to go.
+If you share a fence in the backyard with your neighbor, for example, a wide FOV such as you’d get from a dome camera may inadvertently capture their family and activities.
+A bullet camera’s narrow FOV avoids this issue.